 Stop eating meat without risking your health

-- If you just give up meat but you eat eggs, fish, or dairy, you can make the change without any risks to your health.
+- If you just give up meat but continue eating eggs, fish, or dairy, then you can make the change without any risks to your health

-- However, it’s always a good idea to follow the advice of a nutritionist.
+- Having said that, it’s always a good idea to follow the advice of a nutritionist

 1. The wonderful virtues of eggs

 Eggs are a very complete super food that perfectly fills in for any other animal protein.
 Years ago, we were told to not eat too many eggs.
 However, you can now even have them daily if you don’t have cholesterol problems.
 They’re especially good for people who don’t eat meat.

 They’re an excellent source of protein and healthy fat.
 We recommend eating organic eggs.
 All you have to do is break open an organic egg and conventional one and you’ll see the difference.

 Many people who stop eating meat eat too many dairy products like milk and cheese.
 However, these foods are more harmful than you think.
 They increase your cholesterol levels and cause problems with your digestion.
 You can take advantage of all the vegetable milks in the stores now and combine them with more easily digestible dairy products like yogurt or ghee.

 Another mistake that many of the people who give up meat make is the overuse of flour, whether in pizza, pasta, or sandwiches.
 This is because they’re fast and easy.
 However, this is not a good choice since they can make you gain weight quickly while providing your body with very little in terms of nutrition.

 What you should eat more of is vegetables, salads, and vegetable juices in order to get enough vitamins, minerals, and fiber, which will help you feel satisfied.